VegaDeftwing/OpGuidesHugoSrc/content/Music/midi.md

 So, MCU and HUI are *technically* different things, but they seem to be used interchangeably.
 But, what is it good for?

 **M**ackie **C**ontrol **U**niversal (MCU) is a fustercluck of a non-standard developed by Mackie, a particular hardware manufacture, for one of their hardware controllers.
 While originally MCU was made for Apple's *Logic* DAW, it eventually the control 'standard' found its way into other DAWs.
 It mostly provide a 'universal' mapping for common functions like mute, solo, track select, EQ and what not.
 It's especially nice as MCU is 10bit (1024 values) and bidirectional - the controller can show the current volume or whatever on a screen easily- though it all still runs over MIDI, so devices using it mostly use USB MIDI.
 The specifics of how MCU works is sort of a nightmare to dig up, [this thread](https://forum.cockos.com/showthread.php?t=101328) is probably a good starting place should you have to look into it for some reason.
 The main take away is that HUI is used to provide this deeper integration into your DAW than normal MIDI provides alone, and that quite a few controllers now support it, for example ['Launch' series devices from Novation](https://novationmusic.com/en/keys/launchkey), the [Studiologic Mixface](https://www.studiologic-music.com/products/mixface/), and [Behringer X-Touch](https://www.behringer.com/product.html?modelCode=P0B1X), just to name a few.
 Just ctrl+f on these pages for HUI or MCU and you'll see it.
-Most of these controllers have a focus on what would traditionally be at a large mixing console- per track volume faders, pan, transport controls, etc.
+Most of these controllers have a focus on what would traditionally be at a large mixing console- per track volume faders, pan, eq, and track selection (which track you want to arm for recording).

 ## Ableton Link